gemidyne/microtf2/README.md

 We'd love to have you on board!
 If you are interested in contributing translations, there are two ways you can do it:

 1. We can add you onto our gemidyne.com Translator Tool which makes editing translations super quick and easy - [click this link](https://github.com/gemidyne/microtf2/issues/new/choose) and choose **Become a translator**.
+Once submitted we will add your Steam ID onto our tool and you will be able to add and edit your translations.
+If you ever lose the link to the translator tool, it is hosted at: https://translator.gemidyne.com/
 2. You can add your own language "microtf2.phrases.txt" file built from the english file into your own translation folder - this way is more manual but you can contribute via pull requests if you want

 #### We currently have translators for the following languages: